shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 The next day, Ersatzica entered her workshop, almost tripping over the unhinged door.
 She hoisted the door up into place, and then got to work repairing the hinge.
 It didn’t take long.
 She moved the door back and forth.
 It squeaked loudly.
 She quieted it with oil.

 With that task finally done, she could focus on her daily tasks.
 What was it today?
 Oh right, the schematics!
-Oh, right… *the* schematics… Lemilay wouldn’t mind if she took a few hours to work on other things right?
+Oh, right… *the* schematics… Lemilay wouldn’t mind if she took a few hours to work on other things, right?
 Besides, those schematics were in the trash.

 Ersatzica pulled her outpost design from its hiding spot and poured over it.
 Every little detail seemed to be in place, and everything was a go.
 Now she just needed materials.
-She took out the list she started before and finished it.
+She took out the list she had started before and finished it.
 She flipped out a claw one by one while counting off the items she needed.
 Her long, red hair fell onto the list, so she brushed it aside.

 Finally, she had a list, and she headed to the door.